Skip navigation

 2. Milestones are formally documented by the University on a candidate’s record.

-3. The timeframes specified in this procedure may be varied by the Delegated Authority according to the circumstances.
+3. The timeframes specified in this procedure, except for Confirmation of Candidature, may be varied by the Delegated Authority according to the circumstances.

 4. HDR candidates continue to submit an annual report and annual plan at a minimum every 12 months until thesis submission, or termination of program.